 The South Wambo Underground Mine Modification (DA 305-7-2003 MOD 12) was approved in December 2016.
-As part of this Modification, the biodiversity offset strategy was amended to include an additional Remnant Woodland Enhancement Area (RWEA), known as RWEA E. WCPL is required to secure RWEA E under a conservation agreement pursuant to section 69B of the National Parks and Wildlife Act 1974 (or public positive covenant and/or restriction on the use of land) by December 2017 31 July 2018, or an alternate timeframe agreed with the Secretary of the Department of Planning and Environment (DPE).
-This BMP will be revised when the conservation mechanism has been agreed with the Office of Environment and Heritage (OEH) and DPE.
+As part of this Modification, the biodiversity offset strategy was amended to include an additional Remnant Woodland Enhancement Area (RWEA), known as RWEA E. WCPL is required to secure RWEA E under a conservation agreement pursuant to section 69B of the National Parks and Wildlife Act 1974 (or public positive covenant and/or restriction on the use of land) by 31 July 2018, or an alternate timeframe agreed with the Secretary of the Department of Planning and Environment (DPE).